60 seconds to balance: A blog to inspire your quest to live a more balanced and organized life Sign up for

 Day 25: The Symbiosis of Zine Clutter Clearing

-Piles of magazines are a perfect example of the symbiosis of sustainability and organization.
-To be sure, symbiosis, defined:
+Piles of magazines are a perfect example of the symbiosis of sustainability and organization…ideas to eliminate the backlog and save the trees!

 sym·bi·o·sis - noun -